Join us for our 4th Annual Shark University Week at Moody Gardens!

 Not Valid with any other coupon or discount offer.
 Only Valid June 26 - July 2, 2016.
 Up to 6 people.

 Take a hands-on approach to learning with our daily interactive activites during Shark U Week at the Aquarium Pyramid:

 Stop by the Visitor Center lobby for some sharky arts & crafts!

-Visit our SAVY (youth volunteers) Carts for an interactive learning experience.
+Visit our student volunteers at their Shark Carts for an interactive learning experience.

 Find the MG Shark Spots around property, marked by a fin, during Shark U Week and take a picture at each location.
 Upload to Twitter, Facebook or Instagram using the hashtag #MGSharkQuest to be entered to win a behind-the-scenes shark tour for up to 4 people.

 CLICK HERE to download rules and clues

 Shark attacks occur all over the world, but a majority happen in the waters around Australia, the southern tip of Africa, Hawaii, and Florida.
 In these locations, the water is particularly warm, which attracts many beach-goers into the shark’s natural habitat.